Best Dog DNA Tests 2023: DNA My Dog vs Wisdom Panel vs Embark vs Orivet vs EasyDNA & More

 Prices

-• EasyDNA’s Dog Inherited Disease & Trait Test: $69 for a single condition they test for
+• EasyDNA’s Dog Inherited Disease & Trait Test: $69 per condition

-• EasyDNA’s Canine Genetic Age Test (includes breed identification): $109
+• EasyDNA’s Canine Genetic Age Test (includes breed identification): starts at $79

 • EasyDNA’s Premium Dog Testing Package (includes three tests: Breed ID, Genetic Age, and Dog Allergy Test): $195